 7. The solution can be lightened by adding water to a maximum ratio of 1 part solution to 2 parts water.
-If you need to darken the solution additional pigment can be purchased from your supplier.
-Remember to record the ration of solution to water used.
+It can be further lightened by adding additional fixative which is available from your supplier.
+Remember to record the ratio of solution to water used.